diethardsteiner/diethardsteiner.github.io/_posts/2016-09-03-Spark-Joining-Fact-and-Dim-Dataset.md

 |2016-01-01|     231| 41123|       3|     231|     Milan|
 +----------+--------+------+--------+--------+----------+

+// note that you can also pass a 3rd argument to join
+// to define the join type, e.g. 'left_join'

 // since we are happy with the result we will store the result in a table
-// we only keep the required columns val result = salesDataTransformedDF.join(dimOfficeDF, dimOfficeDF("officeId") <=> salesDataTransformedDF("officeId")).select(
+// we only keep the required columns val result = salesDataTransformedDS.join(dimOfficeDF, dimOfficeDF("officeId") <=> salesDataTransformedDS("officeId")).select(
   "dateTk", "officeTk","sales"
 )

-// note that you can also pass a 3rd argument to join
-// to define the join type, e.g. 'left_join'

 // alternatively using sql